 The Pathways to Empowerment program is free and are held one day per week over nine weeks.
-A ‘central’ course is held each term and a ‘southern’ course and ‘northern’ course are available twice a year in alternative terms.
-Locations are kept confidential to ensure safety for all.
+A ‘central’ program will continue to be held in each term for the remainder of 2020 and a regional program at Murray Bridge in Term 4 (sponsored by Foundation for Rural & Regional Renewal).
+The location is kept confidential to ensure safety for all.

 The Zahra Foundation is grateful for the valuable funding from the Department of Innovation and Skills and the support from the University of SA College

 To find out more and register your expression of interest in participating telephone the Zahra Foundation Office on 08 8352 1889